Rayness/ClipTide/README.md

 ## License

-Project YouTube Downloader is distributed under the MIT license.
+Project YT-Downloader is distributed under the MIT license.